Reiver Sanmartín

-Reiver José Sanmartín (born April 15, 1996) is a Colombian professional baseball pitcher for the Cincinnati Reds of Major League Baseball (MLB).
-He made his MLB debut in 2021.
+Reiver José Sanmartín (born April 15, 1996) is a Colombian professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
+He has previously played in MLB for the Cincinnati Reds.

 Career

 Texas Rangers

 Sanmartin signed as an international free agent with the Texas Rangers on July 2, 2015.
 Sanmartin spent the 2016 and 2017 season with the DSL Rangers of the Rookie-level Dominican Summer League; going 0–1 with a 5.23 ERA over 10 1/3 innings in 2016, and 7–1 with a 2.35 ERA and 56 strikeouts over 61 1/3 innings in 2017.
-He split the 2017 season between the Spokane Indians of the Class A Short Season Northwest League and the Hickory Crawdads of the Class A South Atlantic League, going a combined 7–2 with a 2.45 ERA and 56 strikeouts over 66 innings.
+He split the 2017 season between the Spokane Indians of the Low-A Northwest League and the Hickory Crawdads of the Single-A South Atlantic League, going a combined 7–2 with a 2.45 ERA and 56 strikeouts over 66 innings.

 New York Yankees

 On November 20, 2017, Sanmartin was traded to the New York Yankees in exchange for Ronald Herrera.
-Sanmartin split the 2018 season between the Staten Island Yankees, the Charleston RiverDogs, the Tampa Tarpons, and the Trenton Thunder.
+Sanmartin split the 2018 season between the Low-A Staten Island Yankees, the Single-A Charleston RiverDogs, the High-A Tampa Tarpons, and the Double-A Trenton Thunder.
 Between the four levels, he posted a combined 5–7 record with a 2.81 ERA and 58 strikeouts over 67 1/3 innings.